-First we address the question whether this unexpected behavior could be due to an extension of the adsorbate- substrate bond upon expansion which would result in a weaker interaction.
-In Table 1 we have listed the adsorption heights and distances to the nearest Pd atoms for all considered hydrogen adsorption sites at the unstrained and strained surfaces.
-Upon expanding the lateral lattice constant of the Pd(111) surface by 5%, the hydrogen adsorption height at the bridge site is reduced from 0.97 to 0.86 Å and from 0.81 to 0.61 Å at the threefold fcc hollow position.
-This process is illustrated in Fig. 3; d and d' are the bond length before and after the expansion, respectively.
-The downward relaxation of the hydrogen atoms occurs in such a way that the H-Pd distances to the nearest neighbors are kept constant within ± 0.01 Å. We have found the same effect for CO adsorption on Pd(111), where the adsorption height at the fcc hollow position is reduced from 1.30 to 1.19 Å, thus keeping the C-Pd distances to the nearest neighbors of d = 2.08 Å constant.
+First we address the question whether this unexpected behavior could be due to an extension of the adsorbatesubstrate bond upon expansion which would result in a weaker interaction.
+In Table I we have listed the adsorption heights and distances to the nearest Pd atoms for all considered hydrogen adsorption site at the unstrained and strained surfaces.
+Upon expanding the lateral lattice constant of the Pd(111) surface by 5%, the hydrogen adsorption height at the bridge site is reduced from 0.97 Å to 0.86 Å and from 0.81 Å to 0.61 Å at the three-fold fcc hollow position.
+This process is illustrated in Fig. 3. d and d' are the bond length before and after the ex-